kirschbombe/boulevardier/README.md

 **Boulevardier** is an application for publishing TEI-encoded literary documents with associated geographic data to the web.
-The [Literary Paris](http://kirschbombe.github.io/literaryparis/) page uses it to publish content from the PSU course of the same name, and its [gh-pages](https://github.com/kirschbombe/literaryparis/tree/gh-pages) branch may be consulted for M&T usage and site configuration.
+The [Mapping Maupassant's _Bel-Ami_](http://kirschbombe.github.io/literaryparis/) page uses it to publish content from the PSU course of the same name, and its [gh-pages](https://github.com/kirschbombe/literaryparis/tree/gh-pages) branch may be consulted for M&T usage and site configuration.

 [![Build Status](https://travis-ci.org/rnathanday/boulevardier.svg?branch=master)](https://travis-ci.org/rnathanday/boulevardier)